UntitledModGame/UntitledModGame.github.io/blog/2023-06-2_umg_tech_details.md

 "Untitled Mod Game" (or "UMG" in short) is a multiplayer game that is based on mods.

 I've been developing it for many months at this point, and it's been really fun!

-It's setup is similar to that of Garrys Mod or Roblox;
-where most playable content is User-generated.
+It's setup is similar to that of Garrys Mod, where most playable content is User-generated.

 ------------------------------